 The Forward Trust has come a long from our inception in 1991 as the Addictive Diseases Trust (you can see why we needed a name change).
-Recovering alcoholic Peter Bond – with support from other founding trustees Jonathan Wallace, Michael Meakin, Matthew Wilson, Louise Gibbings and Isabelle Laurent – observed the success of abstinence-based programmes in the US.
+Recovering alcoholic Peter Bond – with support from other founding trustees Jonathan Wallace, Michael Meakin, Matthew Wilson, Louise Gibbings, Isabelle Laurent, William Newton-Dunn and Jonathan Ashworth – observed the success of abstinence-based programmes in the US.
 They formed our charity to make high-quality treatment available free to drug addicts in UK prisons.

 Since then, we have expanded our services and have supported thousands of people to make transformational changes and create better lives with jobs, family, friends and a sense of community.
 We also host a large, growing recovery community, Forward Connect, for people who are making progress in their own recovery, and run a successful nationwide awareness campaign, More Than My Past that celebrates individual stories of lives turns around.
 Here is our story.